timbulwidodostp/manyweakiv/README.md

-# manyweakivtest
+# manyweakiv
-Weak-identification robust jackknife AR test from Mikusheva and Sun (2022) Use manyweakivtest With STATA 19
+Weak-identification robust jackknife AR test from Mikusheva and Sun (2022) Use manyweakiv (manyweakivtest And manyweakivpretest) With STATA 19

 Olah Data Semarang